cnosdb/docs/docs/reference/sql.md

 ### LEFT JOIN

-Define a left join with the keyword`LEFT JOIN`or`LEFT OUTER JOIN`.This join includes all the rows in the left table.
+Define a left join with the keyword `LEFT JOIN` or `LEFT OUTER JOIN`.
+This join includes all the rows in the left table.
 If there are no matching rows in the right table, the right side of the join is null.

 **Example**